nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 # Step 6: Route DNS traffic from my Domain name to my CloudFront distributions

-Up to this point, I have a working domain name that is ready to be accessed by the world and 2 CloudFront distributions which are ready to distribute my content (nvo.one and www.nvo.one).
-I need to "connect" (route the traffic) together via Route53.
+As of now, I should have **a working domain name that is ready to be accessed by the world** and **2 CloudFront distributions which are ready to distribute my content (nvo.one and www.nvo.one)**.
+Next, I need to create a record for each of the distribution group to Route53 Hosted Zone where my domain name is using the same NS records.

 ## For subdomain
 1. Sign in to **AWS Management Console** and navigate to Route53